aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 ```python
 csv_reader = pl.read_csv_batched(file_name)
 ```
-This returns a BatchedCsvReader type, which we can call `next_batches` method on, to load an array of dataframes, corresponding to each batch.
+This returns an instance of BatchedCsvReader, which we can call the `next_batches` method on, to load an array of dataframes, corresponding to each batch.
 ```python
 while (batches := csv_reader.next_batches(1)) is not None:
     print(batches[0].head(1))